In This Article

 Exceptions

-Finally, some dealers think anything over 50 years old should be considered antique, but this is less common (and the term might be used to try to make an item seem more important than it is).
-Usually, these newer pieces would be labeled as either vintage or collectible by most dealers.
+Some dealers think anything over 50 years old should be considered antique, but this is less common (and the term might be used to try to make an item seem more important than it is).
+Usually, these newer pieces would be labeled as either vintage or collectible.

 However, some niches have more defined terms that make qualifying an antique less of a gray area.
 For instance, according to the Antique Automobile Club of America, an antique car is any car over 25 years old.

-Antiques generally have an age range associated with them in some capacity.
-On the other hand, vintage is a term used much more loosely.
+Most antiques are over 100 years old.
+On the other hand, the term vintage is used much more loosely.
 Anything that shows a little age can be called vintage, whether that be a 15-year-old tablecloth or a 60-year-old teapot.
+In most cases, a vintage item is at least 20 years old.

 One exception is heirloom jewelry, where anything less than 40 years old is considered estate and should not be called vintage or antique.
 Vintage jewelry is any item between 40-99 years old.